Yaquina Bay: Geology

-Biology of Yaquina Bay
+Biology

 Yaquina Bay comprises several different habitats that provide resources for many species.
 These habitats include intertidal eelgrass beds, mudflats, and sandflats, and subtidal areas.
 Mudflats and sandflats are typically covered by water during high tide and exposed to air during low tide, while subtidal areas are covered by water almost all of the time.

 Life in Yaquina Bay

 Beds of native eelgrass (Zostera marina) and beds of invasive eelgrass (Zostera japonica) grow separately and provide a distinct habitat for certain organisms.
 Birds, including gulls, ducks, shorebirds, crows, geese, egrets, rails, pelicans and cormorants are present in Yaquina Bay using the eelgrass and mudflats as habitats.
 Mud shrimp also live in mudflats, and they play an important role in nutrient cycling within the estuary.
 Burrows in the mud made by mud shrimp pump oxygen deeper into the sediment, which makes it available for microbes to use.
 Mud shrimp activity has also been shown to increase the movement of carbon and dissolved inorganic nitrogen in and out of the mud.
 Some species of diatoms, a type of phytoplankton, can be found on the sediments of Yaquina Bay wetlands.
 These diatoms are also important in nutrient cycling within the estuary.

 Another type of estuary habitat is formed by native Olympia oysters (Ostrea lurida).
 These are historically abundant in Yaquina Bay, and in addition to creating hard surfaces in the estuary, oysters also filter the bay water and provide food for local people.
 In fact, settlement on the mouth of Yaquina Bay is attributed in part to the oyster fishery.

 In subtidal areas, marine mammals such as harbor seals and California sea lions are sometimes present in Yaquina Bay.
 Sea lions in the estuary are mostly male.
 They move through the estuary, but spend a lot of time near the Bayfront or hauled out on docks, perhaps due to the additional food or safety.
 Some fish species present in Yaquina Bay include English sole and sculpin, in addition to river lamprey, lingcod, anchovies, Pacific herring, sturgeon, flounder, and salmon.
 Clams and Dungeness crabs are also present within the bay and make up a resource for recreational fishers.